Ever Heard of the Phrase, A Horse Has Five Hearts?

 Horses, like other mammals, have only one heart.
 However, the frog in each hoof acts like a pump to push blood back up the leg with each step a horse takes.
 The frog also acts as a shock absorber.
 Of course, this is when the hooves are in a natural barefoot state.
 When the hoof is set down on the ground, it expands and fills with blood.
 When it is picked up, it contracts and the blood is sent back up the hoof to the heart.
 Roughly a liter of blood is pumped through the body every twenty strides.
 Hence, each hoof is a ‘heart’ giving a horse five hearts.

 Horseshoes imprison the hoof, disallowing expansion and therefore reducing circulation and this in turn strains the horse’s heart.
 That is one mighty reason for going barefoot!
-Hoof boots allow for this expansion and are only used when necessary on rough terrain or during barefoot transition so are the prefect replacement for metal shoes.
+Hoof boots allow for this expansion and are only used when necessary on rough terrain or during barefoot transition so are the perfect replacement for metal shoes.

 Here are some fun facts about horsey hearts: